renzescalera/cypress-open-library-e2e-tests/README.md

 3. Install dependencies using the command: `npm install`
    - After installation, use the command: `npm -v` this confirms successful installation
 4. Now Cypress can run using the command below:

    - To run Cypress UI: `npx cypress open`
    - To run Cypress in headless mode: `npx cypress run`

+   **IF upon running cypress, you see an error like: "No version of Cypress is installed", run: `npx cypress install`**

 ## Test Reports

 - The Test Reports can be found in this file path: \renz-assessment-test-engineer\cypress\reports
+- Test Reports are generated when tests are ran in headless mode or using the command: `npx cypress run`
 - This contains all test execution report of each test cases or it blocks.
 Below is the identifier which test report file contains a specific test.

 1. mochawesome.html - This contains the test report for the api-test.cy.js